We may earn money or products from the companies mentioned in this post.

 Now, this is completely normal and I know that.
 Even the healthiest of unions can be endangered by money disputes, according to a Kansas State University study.
 That doesn’t mean that you should just accept that it’s a normal part of marriage though especially if it’s happening very frequently or escalating to full-blown fighting.

-It’s important to figure out how to deal with money in a relationship and do so in a healthy and productive way.
+It’s important to figure out how to talk about money in a relationship and do so in a healthy and productive way.
 Money is always going to come up whether you have too much or too little.
 Bills will keep coming up and you will need to spend money on things for your home and your family.
 So how do we talk about money without causing a fight?

 1 You’ve got to be honest